Maytime (1937 film): Plot

-At a small town May Day celebration, elderly Miss Morrison (Jeanette MacDonald) tries to console her young friend Kip (Tom Brown), whose sweetheart Barbara (Lynne Carver) has been offered a job on the operatic stage.
+At a small town May Day celebration, elderly Miss Morrison tries to console her young friend Kip, whose sweetheart Barbara has been offered a job on the operatic stage.
 Later, Barbara goes for comfort to Miss Morrison, who reveals that years ago she was the internationally famous opera diva Marcia Mornay.
-Miss Morrison then relates her story: Marcia, a young American singer in Paris, is guided to success by famed but stern voice teacher Nicolai Nazaroff (John Barrymore), who introduces her at the court of Louis Napoleon.
+Miss Morrison then relates her story: Marcia, a young American singer in Paris, is guided to success by famed but stern voice teacher Nicolai Nazaroff, who introduces her at the court of Louis Napoleon.

 That night, Nicolai proposes to Marcia and she accepts, but they both know that she is not in love with him.
 Later, feeling restless, Marcia takes a ride, and she is stranded in the Latin Quarter when her driver's horse runs away.
-In a tavern, she meets American student Paul Allison (Nelson Eddy), who is also a singer, but not as ambitious as Marcia.
+In a tavern, she meets American student Paul Allison, who is also a singer, but not as ambitious as Marcia.
 Although they are attracted to each other, she refuses to see him again out of loyalty to Nicolai, but promises to lunch with him the next day.
 They enjoy their lunch together, but Marcia again says that they can no longer see each other and leaves.
 Paul then steals tickets to see her perform in the opera Les Huguenots that evening, and after he is thrown out of his seat by the manager, he goes to her dressing room and only leaves when she promises to join him at St. Cloud for a May Day celebration.
 During the celebration, Paul tells her he loves her, but she says that she owes Nicolai too much and never could break a promise to him.
 They part after vowing to remember their day together.